CyberGDanie/Network-Traffic-Analysis-with-Wireshark/README.md

 **Project: Network Traffic Analysis with Wireshark.**

-**Network Traffic Analysis with Wireshark.**

-1. Downloaded and Installed Wireshark
+1. Downloaded and Installed Wireshark on Ubuntu Machine.

 2. Selected Network interface to capture traffic.